emadmoenes/shopping_app_interface/README.md

 # Shopping App Interface - Flutter

 This project demonstrates a simplified shopping app interface using Flutter.
 The app features a main screen with multiple sections: displaying products, hot offers, and recently purchased products.
 The UI is responsive and utilizes widgets such as `PageView`, `GridView`, and `ListView` to showcase product items and hot offers. includes a SignUp page with form validation and navigation to a Shopping screen.
+We enhanced the user experience by adding `fade-out and fade-in animations` between the `SignUp page` and the `Shopping page`.

 ## Features